-Leaves are alternate, thin, lance shaped with the underside with dense short hair, longer hair on the midrib.
+Leaves are alternate, thin, lance shaped with the underside with dense short hair, longer hair on the midrib, the entire leaf very soft to the touch.
 Leaves are generally stalkless but larger basal leaves may have a short winged stalk.
 Leaves below the floral array also have a few coarse but shape pointed teeth and will have a pair of small wing-like growths at the stem.
 More basal leaves are usually dropped by flowering time.

 The floral array is a loose open panicle of spreading to ascending branches with the flowers occurring in small clusters.